entropyconquers/android-document-scanner-library/README.md

 A powerful and efficient Android library that leverages the capabilities of OpenCV and MLKit to provide fast and precise document scanning functionality.

+Please ⭐ this library if you found it useful and/or want to support its development.

 ## Features

 - [x] Fast and accurate document detection
 - [x] Perspective correction
 - [x] Image enhancement
 - [x] Cropping support

 ## Installation